canonical/certification-docs/Self-Test_Guide-16.04.rst

    -  Hardware RAID cards are allowed if they are used to provide RAID services to the SUT's onboard storage.

--  CPUs should support virtualization (VMX/SVM), when supported by the CPU's architecture.
+-  Virtualization (VMX/SVM) should be enabled in the BIOS/UEFI, when supported by the CPU's architecture.

 -  The SUT should be running a release level (*not* development level) BIOS/UEFI configured using factory default settings, with the following